NoriSte/ui-testing-best-practices/sections/draft.md

             - [x] with custom selectors
         - [x] wait for network requests
         - [x] wait for front-end specific state
     - [ ] assert frequently.
-An assertion is auto-explicative, an error isn't.
+An assertion is auto-explicative, an error isn't. (starting point could be https://noriste.github.io/reactjsday-2019-testing-course/book/utility-in-case-of-failure.html)
-    - [ ] choose a made on purpose library
+    - [ ] choose a made on purpose library (Cypress or TestCafé) (most of the best practices reported [here](https://slides.com/noriste/e2e-testinùg-workshop-cafe) are useless)
-    - [ ] use the same front-end constants/functions
+    - [ ] avoid false negatives and maintaining two different ways of consuming the same resources (ex.
+API calls both in the test and in the front-end) and avoid using the UI to reach the desired front-end state: import/consume app constants/actions from the front-end app.
+App actions allows you to let the front-end working for you
     - [x] UI testing framework as a development tool.
 Write tests step by step to avoid manual testing even during the development phase and to have them already written when you finished (easier with Cypress).
-    - [ ] don't use the UI to reach the desired UI state.
-But remember to avoid writing one more app into your testing framework to consume the same resources
     - [ ] we aren't unit-testing, every test has a flow and a lot of assertions
     - [ ] deterministic tests as wrote here https://docs.cypress.io/guides/core-concepts/conditional-testing.html#Error-Recovery
-- [ ] in your app / practical advices
-    - [ ] expose costants/functions.
-It makes tests more portable too
-        - [ ] don't delay this process, by definition UI tests are slow, avoid them failing for a silly string
-    - [ ] expose some shortcuts.
-Everything useful for leting the UI run faster (without compromising reliability) is welcome
-    - [ ] let the front-end work for you
 - [ ] base your tests on contents
     - [ ] ui testing is framework agnostic, base it on contents (the same consumed by the user)
-    - [ ] pay attention on the pages that update frequently
       - [ ] a content-based failing test needs just a screenshot to be debugged, an attribute-based one needs the page to be inspected
-    - [ ] if you can't rely on contents, use test-ids, never user classes of ids
+      - [ ] if you can't rely on contents or aria-attributes, use test-ids, never user classes of ids, they're going to change a lot of times
+    - [ ] pay attention on the pages that update frequently (read the contents from the same ajax calls?)
-    - [ ] avoid testing implementation details
+    - [ ] avoid testing implementation details (#1 reason for failing tests)
 - [ ] generic testing best practices
     - [ ] use the right assertion
     - [ ] use "only" and "skip"
     - [x] name the test file wisely
     - [ ] check the Yoni's post https://medium.com/@me_37286/yoni-goldberg-javascript-nodejs-testing-best-practices-2b98924c9347
-    - [ ] don't share the state between tests
+    - [ ] don't share the state between tests (the golden rule is "tests must be independent", starting point: https://noriste.github.io/reactjsday-2019-testing-course/book/sharing-authentication-state.html)
 - [ ] component testing
     - [ ] use storybook  (or a styleguide framework of choice) for components reporting all cases.
 In fact, they are tests too
+      - [ ] and use Cypress or TestCafé against Storybook, or Testing Library
     - [ ] add snapshot testing to storybook (or a styleguide framework of choice)
     - [ ] add regression testing to storybook (or a styleguide framework of choice)
+      - [ ] and to the project too
 - [ ] performance
     - [ ] always choose the "simplest"/fastest test. dom-ui-testing is faster then Puppeteer that's faster then Cypress etc.
-- [ ] UI test debugging (mark every single tip necessary/unnecessary with existing frameworks)
-    - [ ] make screenshots
-    - [ ] launch the browser in non-headless mode
-    - [ ] launch the browser with the devtools already opened
-    - [ ] slow down the browser actions
-    - [ ] increase the test timeout
-    - [ ] avoid closing the browser when the test ends
-    - [ ] console.log the name of the test
-- [ ] frameworks
-    - [ ] everything is async
-    - [ ] dedicated ones vs generic ones
-    - [ ] device emulation
-    - [ ] cross browser support
-    - [ ] custom extension installation
-    - [ ] test management dedicated UI
-    - [ ] running tests command log
-    - [ ] hidden flags etc.
-    - [ ] dedicated development browser
-    - [ ] available plugins
-    - [ ] generic browser automations
-    - [ ] automatic dynamic waiting (like the cypress one)
-    - [ ] snapshot management (like the cypress one)
-    - [ ] dom-testing-library integration
-    - [ ] automatic screenshot/video management
-    - [ ] Puppeteer only: Node.js UI, make self-contained Node.js apps with a UI (thank to Carlo by Google)
-    - [ ] automatic retry (cypress)
-    - [ ] browser automation
-    - [ ] common issues
-        - [ ] promise everything
-        - [ ] puppeteer evaluate
-        - [ ] cypress then
-    - [ ] ... ?
 - [ ] beginners
+    - [x] start from the top of the pyramid
+    - [ ] enrich start from the top of the pyramid with the contents of the "breaking the fear of front-end testing" and the feedback from the various talks
-    - [ ] what is UI testing
+    - [ ] what is UI testing (starting point: https://slides.com/noriste/breaking-the-fear-of-front-end-testing#/)
-        - [ ] why is it so important
+        - [ ] why it is so important
         - [ ] headless browser
         - [ ] use it while studying
         - [ ] automate repetitive and annoying
         - [x] use testing frameworks as development tools
-        - [ ] data scraping (take care that some sites will block you because of the high number of login requests etc.)
         - [ ] avoid regression
         - [ ] avoid manually testing
     - [ ] the other kind of tests